So how do you select the right pallet racking system? This is where we can help you out.

 Narrow aisle pallet racking enables you to set up high density storage, by making use of your floor storage area and roof height.
 It involves maximising room by reducing the aisle space between the racking and utilising the available height.

 By using specialist lift trucks, narrow aisle pallet racking is designed for safe and efficient load handling within tight confined aisles.

 There are a number of advantages to this type of pallet racking.
 These are:

 Drive In pallet racking is designed to maximise your floor capacity working on the principle of bulk staking.
 Pallets are stored on drive in rails, instead of the usual stacking on top of each other.
 Doing it this way achieves up to 85% saving of cubic space compared to conventional pallet racking systems.
 It’s a high density storage system that is suited to bulk stock storage – for loads that arrive and leave in big batches.

 Keep checking back for part two in which we will uncover and discuss even more of the pallet racking systems that are available!

 We believe there are many advantages to using one of the pallet racking systems available, and we stock only those of high quality.

-give us a call on 01444 220 290 and a member of our staff will be happy to help.
+If you would like any information on the products and services that we offer, please do not hesitate to contact us.
+You can give us a call on 01444 220 290 and a member of our staff will be happy to help.